robotE13/yii2-catalog/README.md

 Product catalog.
 Yii2 module
 ============================
 Catalog of products for online store.
 Prices, sets, leftovers in the warehouse.
-In the module, the "Class Table Inheritance" design pattern is used to represent the different categories of products.
+In the module, the "Class Table Inheritance" design pattern is used to represent the different types of products.

 Upgrade
 -------